belle2/basf2/svd/doc/datastore.rst

 .. cpp:class:: SVDRecoDigit

-	       StoreArray created by :b2:mod:`SVDRecoDigitCreator` (not in default recosntruction) and storing the calibrated strip informations:
+	       StoreArray created by :b2:mod:`SVDRecoDigitCreator` (not in default reconstruction) and storing the calibrated strip informations:

 	       #. layer, ladder, sensor (VxdID), side
 	       #. cellID